odoo/documentation/email_marketing/overview/send_emails.rst

    Therefore, if at the end of the day you have remaining ones to be sent, note that they *will not* be sent automatically the next day.
 You need to force that by opening the email and clicking on *Retry*.
+   A solution can be to use an outgoing email servers, see :doc:`../../email_communication/advanced/email_servers`

 Manage campaigns
 ================